chaldrich24/team-profile-generator/README.md

 ## Questions
 If you have any questions or to see other projects I've done, view my GitHub page here: https://github.com/chaldrich24.

-## License
-There is no license for this project.

 ## Links / Screenshots
 Here is a screen recording of how to use the application: https://watch.screencastify.com/v/lrPhHnuMQUQFUK7b26so.